fergald/explainer-bfcache-ccns/api.md

 on how often prerendering would be cancelled.

 We do not have any statistics
-on the frequency of changes to stored authentication tokens since we cannot know which stored items are authentication tokens.
+on the frequency of changes to stored authorization tokens since we cannot know which stored items are authorization tokens.
-We will measure how often the `Authentication` header is seen on pages with CCNS and what impact it would have if we were to continue to block cacheing
+We will measure how often the `Authorization` header is seen on pages with CCNS and what impact it would have if we were to continue to block cacheing